 - Laboratory measurements

 - Complete product design and development

 Software program suites

 - SCORPATH – Screw Compressor Optimal Rotor Profiling and Thermodynamics

-- SCORG – Unique grid generation and analysis of screw machines
+- SCORG – Industry leading software for design and analysis of screw machines

 - DISCO – Design integration interface for Screw Compressors

 Following three years of collaborative work between Professor Ian Smith, who was attempting to develop screw expanders, for recovery of power from low grade heat, at City, University of London, and Professor Nikola Stosic of the University of Sarajevo, who had significant experience in the development of similar machines as compressors, the centre was established in 1995, when Nikola Stosic was awarded a Royal Academy Professorship, with industrial co-sponsorship by Holroyd, of Milnrow, Lancs.

 Professor Ahmed Kovacevic, who had been working on screw compressors since 1986, joined them in 1996 and pioneered the application of Computational Fluid Dynamics to evaluate the screw machine performance.
 Following success in collaboration with industry, in 2020 prof Kovacevic was awarded Royal Academy of Engineering Research Chair in Compression Technologies with industrial co-sponsorship by Howden Compressors of Glasgow.